-Designation: Assistant Professor Contact Address:Department of Veterinary Parasitology, College of Veterinary Science, Guru Angad Dev Veterinary & Animal Sciences University, Ludhiana 141004 Telephone : 0161-2414029 Mobile: 9814813226 Email:email@example.com, firstname.lastname@example.org
+Designation: Associate Professor Contact Address:Department of Veterinary Parasitology, College of Veterinary Science, Guru Angad Dev Veterinary & Animal Sciences University, Ludhiana 141004 Telephone : 0161-2414029 Mobile: 9814813226 Email:email@example.com, firstname.lastname@example.org

 B.V.Sc. & A.H.

 Actively involved in undergraduate, and postgraduate teaching in the field of Veterinary Parasitology.
 Developed two manual for UG students as per MSVE, 2016

 Area of Research Interests

 Epidemiology and immune-molecular diagnosis of important haemoparasitic diseases and detection of anthelmintic resistance in small ruminants, Pharmacokinetics of antiprotozoal drugs suramin and diminazene diaceutrate against bovine trypanosomosis.